Queen Anne Antique Silver Chamberstick

 A rare early English silver chamberstick (also known as a go to bed) with the solid design and excellent heavy...Buy NowEnquire

 A rare early English silver chamberstick (also known as a go to bed) with the solid design and excellent heavy gauge silver as you’d expect from this date.
 It has the early form with a flat teardrop handle and a broad drip pan mounted on three small stump feet.
-The circular base is hand engraved with a coat of arms within a decorative cartouche.
+The circular base has a decorative cartouche hand engraved with the coat of arms for the Miller baronets of Chichester, Sussex.

 Weight 242 grams, 7.7 troy ounces.